 Dog Travel Pen or Bed

-In this case, you might want to consider purchasing a plastic dog crate, especially if your dog will be traveling with you by air.
+In this case, you might want to consider purchasing a plastic or nylon dog crate, especially if your dog will be traveling with you by air.
 A plastic dog crate is sturdy and protects your dog.

 No matter what the purpose, your dog’s travel pen should be large enough that she can stand up and turn around–but small enough that she won’t use the rear of the crate as an area to soil.